Helping to bridge the education equity gap by turning student engagement in health and sustainability behaviors into funds for school

 Imagine students being able to pay a portion of their school expenses with a ‘currency of good’ they earned for verifiable engagement in beneficial behaviors such as riding the bus, biking, recycling, taking a fitness class, completing a mindfulness module and volunteering.
 And what if every dollar students committed toward such school-related expenses unlocked matching funds from a charitable foundation.

-All of this is now possible with PIPs for School, a program offered to higher education institutions that are subscribers to the PIPs Rewards App, owned and operated by the women-led Certified B Corp, 3P Partners, Inc. Student users of the PIPs App earn PIPs (‘Positive Impact Points’) for taking verifiable actions that deliver personal, community and planetary benefit – actions such as riding the bus, biking, bike and ride sharing, refilling water bottles, recycling, volunteering, taking a fitness class or attending a sustainability workshop.
+All of this is now possible with PIPs for School, a program offered to higher education institutions that are subscribers to the PIPs Rewards App.
+Student users of the PIPs App earn PIPs (‘Positive Impact Points’) for taking verifiable actions that deliver personal, community and planetary benefit – actions such as riding the bus, biking, bike and ride sharing, refilling water bottles, recycling, volunteering, taking a fitness class or attending a sustainability workshop.

 They can then use their well-earned PIPs in a variety of ways: They can 1) redeem them for gift cards, credits and deals on healthy food, fitness classes, clothing, gear and experiences, 2) donate them or gift them to a friend, or 3) save them up and convert them into a PIPs for School (P4S) scholarship grant to be used to help pay school expenses.
-The latter unlocks a PIPs Education Fund (PEF) grant.
+The latter unlocks a matching grant from PIPs Education Fund (PEF).

 To learn more about PIPs for School, click here.